CDO API

 :new/:current— see Upsert placeholders.

-final public function upsertGroup(
+final public function upsertBatch(

 string $table,

-array $entities,
+iterable $entities,

 array $conflictColumns,